 As mentioned above, the MCTs in coconut oil provide an excellent energy source for the brain.
 This can help reduce cognitive decline and decrease the effects of diseases like dementia.

-It’s currently thought that poor glucose metabolism may be a factor in conditions like Alzheimer’s disease.
+It’s currently thought that poor glucose metabolism may be a factor in conditions like Alzheimer’s disease in humans.
 By giving your dog’s brain another energy source — especially one that’s so easy to utilize — it can stave off the effects of dementia.

 Epilepsy is a problem that affects a wide range of dogs, and the most common treatment is anti-seizure medication.
 However, those meds are only effective for 60-70% of animals.